Bettermeans/help.bettermeans/_posts/2010-12-07-workstreams.markdown

 main_category: faq
 ---

 A Workstream is our lingo for a group or set of work.
-A workstream could be a department of your organization or it could be a specific project that you are working on by yourself or with others.
-For information on how to start a workstream, click here.
+A workstream could be a department of your organization or it could be a specific project that you are working on by yourself or with others ([Information on how to start a workstream](/workstreamguide))

 What is a Project Subworkstream?
 --------------------------------